marijnh/Eloquent-JavaScript/05_higher_order.md

 One interesting use of this data set would be figuring out what script a piece of text is using.
 Let's go through a program that does this.

 Remember that each script has an array of character code ranges associated with it.
-So given a character code, we could use a function like this to find the corresponding script (if any):
+Given a character code, we could use a function like this to find the corresponding script (if any):

 {{index "some method", "predicate function", [array, methods]}}